icecream17/Stuff/writing/walk.md

 the ground and not into it.
 So, in order to stop quicker, plant your feet into the ground like the edge of a backwards rolling cube, instead of just sliding against the ground like the sphere.

-It is well known that rolling decreases friction against the ground damage.
+It is well known that rolling decreases (friction-against-the-ground)-damage.
 In turn, it preserves acceleration a bit better.
 Humans cannot withstand too high accelerations, so this is another helpful thing about rolling.
 You might say that rolling is not walking, so imagine multiple frontflips in a row instead, which is basically walking but spinning around in between, or putting on low-friction spherical shoes in midair, or walking inside a sphere.